xerader/prostate-segmentation-task/README.md

 And the sensitivity which is given by
 $$S = \frac{\text{TP}}{\text{TP + FN}}$$
 These results are summarized in the `evaluation_results.csv`file.
 The generated masks and the resampled input images are exported as .nii files so it can be visualized in 3D image slice.
-./mo.pth).pth)# prostate-segmentation-task
-Repository to store code for segmenting prostate tumors from MRI images for the Bhattacharya lab.
-./mo.pth)